This is the original XT-IDE Deluxe. I cannot comment on the quality of clones with credit and branding removed.

 Any of the above can be changed on purchase, or in your own time with the simple DOS utility.

-I recommend using the 186 BIOS if you have an 80186 or NEC V20/V30, or the 286-compatible BIOS instead if you have a 286 or higher, as the performance is better.
+I recommend using the 186 BIOS if you have an 80186 or NEC V20/V30 or higher, for improved disk performance.Switches and jumpers control:

 - I/O port for the onboard 8-bit IDE interface